 This is one of the oldest times in the world and Prague Astronomical Clock is the only astronomical clock in the world that can still measure it.
 It´s calculated from the sunrise until the sunset (1 – 12 hours).
 How to read it?
 Search for the symbol of the sun and then look at the black Arabic number above it.
 This time, for us, doesn´t make much sense.
 But it´s sometimes used in the Jewish liturgy.
 And it´s absolutely fine if you don’t understand its meaning.
 Me neither.
 Honestly, my head explodes at this moment.
 If you are interested in more details and you are a technical geek (I am not!!!!), please visit a website Orloj.eu

-The symbol of the sun is on the same pole as the pointer (hand with pointing fingers).
-It’s going up and down as the sun in the sky.
+The symbol of the sun is on the same pole as the pointing fingers.
+The sun is going up and down as the sun in the sky.
 It also sits in the current zodiac sign.
 Just look at the zodiac sign circle.
 The zodiac circle is rotating and copying the way of the sun pole.
 Then you will always know what zodiac sign we are in.

 4. Calendar board – what does the bottom circle show you?